 Outfit it with a grow light in a decorative fixture for even more appeal.
 Line small potted plants along a windowsill or the side of your tub.

 #7 – Under The Sink

-If you have a sink on a pedestal or simply attached to the wall with no cabinet, you have a perfect place to keep tall, upright plants such as Mother-in-Law’s Tongue.
+If you have a sink on a pedestal or simply attached to the wall with no cabinet, you have a perfect place to keep tall, upright plants such as snake plants.
+More on Sansevieria plant care.
 Place them artfully below your sink to camouflage pipes and add a touch of living beauty.